olivecha/guitarsounds/paper/paper.md

 - Divide sounds in frequency bands to analyze variations in temporal behaviour for different frequency ranges.
 - Extract the Fourier transform peaks of a harmonic signal using a custom peak finding algorithm.
 - Extract numerical values for certain features such as the Helmholtz cavity frequency of a guitar.
-- Provide an easy-to-use signal processing API to compute new features meeting specific needs by providing acess to lower level features and handling the differences between sound files, such as the file sample rate.
+- Provide an easy-to-use signal processing API to compute new features meeting specific needs by providing access to lower level features and handling the differences between sound files, such as the file sample rate.

 Specifically, the API provides 5 classes nested together : `SoundPack`, `Sound`, `Signal` and `Plot`.
 Starting from the innermost class, the `Plot` class handles the low level plotting of specific features, such as plotting the Fast Fourier Transform (FFT) of a sound file.